Australian-Imaging-Service/charts/docs/_operations/Autoscaling-XNAT-Kubernetes-with-EKS.md

         - --metric-resolution=15s
 ```

-Now apply it to your CLuster:
+Now apply it to your Cluster:
 ```
 k -nkube-system apply -f components.yaml
 ```